-Sprint to introduce 10 devices with Google Wallet support this yearAlex Wagner - Deputy Managing Editor, News Desk
+Sprint to introduce 10 devices with Google Wallet support this yearAlex Wagner - Editorial Director of News and Content

 Waaay back in May of last year, Google Wallet was introduced with support for the Nexus S 4G on Sprint.
 So far we've yet to see the service get official support on any other Sprint handsets, but today a Google exec confirmed that that'll be changing later this year.
 Speaking at a Mobile World Congress panel earlier today, Osama Bedier, vice president of Google Wallet and Payments, said that Sprint will be debuting "at least 10 additional phones" later this year that are Google Wallet-compatible.
 Both the LG Viper and Samsung Galaxy Nexus for Sprint will feature support for Google Wallet.